xlinxlin/ontpipeline2/OntPipeline/docs/source/PolishingSettings.rst

 Set polishing times.

 .. note::
-  * Set polishing time to 0 if you do not want to polish but need the Busco function.
+  * Set polishing time to 0 if you do not want to polish the assembly but need the BUSCO function.
   * Default value: 1.

 BUSCO settings (Optional)